Daisy Burrell: Final years

 At the time of the High Court challenge to her second husband’s will in 1961, Burrell was living at the De Vere Court Hotel, 32 De Vere Gardens, Kensington.
 She ended her long life living at Flat 203, Nell Gwynn House, Sloane Avenue, London SW3.
 The building had a restaurant, a bar, a hairdressing salon, reception rooms, its own live music club, and other notable residents.
 She died on 10 June 1982, six days short of her 90th birthday, leaving an estate of £66,170.

 Burrell’s half-sister, Edwina Ethel Slade, of The Keep, Kings Road, Kingston upon Thames, died in July 1987, leaving an estate of £48,795.

 Portraits

 The National Portrait Gallery in London has fourteen portrait photographs of Burrell by Bassano, dated between 1919 and 1922.
-Several of these are in Cinderella costume, and four include Clarice Mayne.
+Several of these are in Cinderella costumes, and four include Clarice Mayne.

 Filmography

 Burrell appeared in the following films: